Grivn/phalanx/README.md

 one command passing the consensus process.
 A 2f+1 set could make sure a correct command order (which could be proofed by contradiction).
 On the other hand, if there are several commands reach one block, a 2f+1 set could help us find the trusted timestamp to execute the command in correct order.

+### Involution
+A local ordered transaction set for clients could speed up the consensus throughput of phalanx protocol.